cpacilio/marvel_continuity/README.md

 - _The death of Jean deWolff_ is really a gem of a story
 - ASM #277 Is set during DD Born Again, After DD #228
 - ASM #284-288 (Gang War) takes Place After DD: Love and War
+- The main antagonist of the story-arc Torment SM #1-5 is Calypso.
+She was depicted as Kraven's partner and lover in AMS #209.
+There she had a manipulatory attitude towards kraven, insisting on his pride to make him fight Spider-Man.

 ### Marvel Knights